katarinatikka-cloud/conceptualising-an-algorithm_P1/algorithm.md

 //First question to user, filter from dataset to list1.
 Write "Do you prefer hot or cold cereals for breakfast?"
 Read typePref
+IF (typePref = "cold") set typePref to "C"
+ELSE set typePref to "H"
 Set list1 to empty
 FOR each cereal IN cereals
     IF cereal.type == typePref
     ADD cereal TO list1
 END FOR
 Set remaining = count(list1)
+IF (typePref = "C") set typePref to "cold"
+ELSE set typePref to "hot"
 Write "After chosing {typePref} cereals, {remaining} options remain."

 //Second question to user, filter from list1 to list2